 If the above are present and the agreement would be fair in the ‘prevailing circumstances’ i.e., at the point of separation, the parties will be held to their agreement.

-In the vast majority of cases, needs will be determining factor.
+In the vast majority of cases, needs will be a determining factor.
 If a nuptial agreement fails to meet both parties’ needs in the event of a separation, it is unlikely that it will be upheld.
 The more detail that is contained in the nuptial agreement as to provision for the spouses post-separation, the better.

 The parties’ disclosure obligations are not as onerous as they would be in the event of a divorce, but there is still a requirement for the parties to provide their financial disclosure.
 The onus is however on the other party to ask if there are assets or streams of income which they do not think have been properly disclosed.

-Nuptial agreements, whether they are prepared pre or post marriage should include provision for review of the terms, for example if children are born or after a certain period of time to ensure that the terms initially agreed stand the test of time and remain fair.
+Nuptial agreements, whether they are prepared pre or post marriage should include provision for review of the terms, for example, if children are born or after a certain period of time to ensure that the terms initially agreed to stand the test of time and remain fair.
 If they do not, then the agreement can be amended.

 How can Tozers help?